stridecolossus/JOVE/doc/blog/part 4 - model demo/input.handling.md

 }
 ```

-As it turns out the simplest type of event is an axis device such as the mouse wheel, we will implement an end-to-end solution for event handling using the mouse wheel as a test case.

-The axis class is quite simple:
+The implementation for an axis is quite simple:

 ```java
 public final class Axis implements InputEvent.Type {